kwatch/keight/README.md

 FAQ
 ---

-#### Why Keight.rb is so fast?
+#### Why is Keight.rb so fast?

-I don't think Keight.rb is so fast.
+I don't think Keight.rb is that fast.
 Other frameworks are just too slow.

 **You should know that Rails is slow due to Rails itself, and not to Ruby.**